 A couple of years ago I started having heavy, painful periods.
 My doctor said she thought I might have something I had never even heard of called uterine fibroids.
 Apparently they are pretty common as you get older.
 My doctor outlined all the different treatments I could try, including something called uterine fibroid embolization, if it ever got really bad.
-She said I might consider starting with birth control pills, as well as ibuprofen for a few days right before my period starts and then for several days during my period, to help control the bleeding.
+She said that I might consider starting with birth control pills and that I could try ibuprofen for a few days right before my period starts and then for several days during my period, to help control the bleeding.
 The embolization sounded pretty risky—I don't know if I could ever do that.
 Lucky for me, the birth control pills and ibuprofen have helped a lot.
 In fact, my doctor says that means the bleeding was more of a menstrual problem than a fibroid problem!

 June, age 38

 What matters most to you?

 Your personal feelings are just as important as the medical facts.
 Think about what matters most to you in this decision, and show how you feel about the following statements.